JUSTIVE/unholy-belt/README.md

 # unholy-belt

-kill the javascript christanity with safely-parsed types
+kill the javascript's trinitas with safely-parsed types